A filial daughter behind bars sends care to her elderly parents with a little covert help from DBS

 But it was hardly the end of this unexpected relationship.
 Communication lines remain open with Tricia urging the mother to contact her if she requires any more help in the future.

 To complete the “mission”, the team decided to write back to the inmate, informing her that her wishes have been fulfilled.
-Alas, they had to call a couple of prisons in Hong Kong in order to locate this individual, as she did not provide her contact details.
+They were prepared to call various prisons in Hong Kong in order to locate this individual, as she did not provide her contact details.
 Fortunately, the team struck gold on their second call.